cyberark/conjur-api-java/README.md

 keytool -import -alias conjur-youraccount -keystore "$JRE_HOME/lib/security/cacerts"  -file ./conjur-youraccount.der
 ```

-## JAXRS Implementations
+## JAX-RS Implementations

-The Conjur API client uses the JAXRS standard to make requests to the Conjur web services.
+The Conjur API client uses the JAX-RS standard to make requests to the Conjur web services.
 In the future we plan to
-remove this dependency, but for the time being you may need to change the JAXRS implementation to conform to your
+remove this dependency, but for the time being you may need to change the JAX-RS implementation to conform to your
 environment and application dependencies.
 For example, in a JBoss server environment, you should use the RESTlet
 implementation.
-The Conjur API uses Apache CFX by default.
+The Conjur API uses Apache CXF by default.
 You can replace that dependency in `pom.xml` to use an
 alternative implementation.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## License